bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Flushing

-It is highly recommended that users of this SDK manually call `flush()` method on process shutdown.
-The SDK employs a batching technique to minimize the number of calls that are sent to Bucket's servers.
-During process shutdown, some messages could be waiting to be sent, and thus, would be discarded if the buffer is not flushed.
+BucketClient employs a batching technique to minimize the number of calls that are sent to Bucket's servers.

 By default, the SDK automatically subscribes to process exit signals and attempts to flush any pending events.
 This behavior is controlled by the `flushOnExit` option in the client configuration: